Average Weather in October in Flagstaff Arizona, United States

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Flagstaff is essentially constant during October, remaining around 3.7 miles per hour throughout.
+The average hourly wind speed in Flagstaff is essentially constant during October, remaining within 0.1 miles per hour of 6.8 miles per hour throughout.

 Average Wind Speed in October

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).

 The growing season in Flagstaff typically lasts for 4.1 months (125 days), from around May 30 to around October 1, rarely starting before May 10 or after June 17, and rarely ending before September 13 or after October 19.

 During October in Flagstaff, the chance that a given day is within the growing season is very rapidly decreasing falling from 51% to 0% over the course of the month.

 Time Spent in Various Temperature Bands and the Growing Season in October